kerguler/sPop2/docs/examples/ex5_life_cycle/README.md

 ## Insect life cycle

-This is an example of a typical insect life cycle modelled with sPop.
+This is an example of a typical insect life cycle modelled with the spop2 data structure (model of accumulation).

 **C code snippet**